-A few years ago one of my favorite people in the entire world (yes, the entire world) made this pie and brought it over to our house the night before Thanksgiving.
+A few years ago one of my favorite people in the entire world (yes, the entire world) made Chocolate Pecan Pie and brought it over to our house the night before Thanksgiving.
 Her name is Melanie.
 And she’s the best.

 That’s my friend on the left.
 Always helping in the kitchen.